 “Oh no!
 It won’t fit in my car.
 What should I do?”

 Just imagine the irony of finding so many treasures that you can’t fit them in your car to bring them home?
-It happens all of the time at the Brimfield Antique Flea Markets, coming up beginning May 12 and open for 6 days through May 17.
+It happens all of the time at the Brimfield Antique Flea Markets, coming up in May, July, and September.

 Well, don’t think you’re the only one who has experienced this dilemma.
 It happens so often that there are delivery services and packing and shipping companies ready and waiting to serve your needs.
 There are plenty of creative options available depending on the size of your purchases, where you live and how much you are willing to spend.